 Saleswhale currently supports Gmail and Outlook 365 email inboxes.
 Each email provider has its own written and unwritten rules to protect their service from being used for spam.
 It is important to follow these rules to retain your AI Assistant's ability to send email in the future.

 Saleswhale will limit the rate at which your AI Assistant sends emails to a safe margin within the provider's published limits.

-There are more things you should do to protect your AI Assistant's reputation, especially when they're just getting started:
+In addition to Saleswhale's rate-limiting, there are more things you should do to protect your AI Assistant's reputation, especially when they're just getting started:

-- Stick to verified email addresses.
+Stick to verified email addresses.
 Early on, bounce rate is a big part of your reputation.

-- Only send emails to people that have requested to receive them.
+Only send emails to people that have requested to receive them.
 They are more likely to reply and less likely to mark as spam.

-- Stop emailing if requested.
+Stop emailing if requested.
 Your AI Assistant will understand and respect Do Not Contact (DNC) requests in the lead's reply.
 If the DNC request is sent via another channel, you should cancel any outstanding emails in Saleswhale.
 Consider integrating with Salesforce or via the API to ensure DNC requests are always followed.